Phenylalanine: An Amino Acid Essential for Both Your Physical and Mental Well-Being

-Phenylalanine is one of the four essential amino acids that are difficult to get from a vegetarian diet.
+Phenylalanine is one of the four essential amino acids that are difficult to get from a vegetarian and vegan diet.
 Why should it matter?
-It relieves depression, elevates mood, decreases pain, boosts memory and suppresses your appetite.
+It relieves depression, elevates mood, decreases pain, boosts memory, and suppresses your appetite.
 Like tryptophan and methionine, it’s a quality of life amino acid.

 There are three forms of phenylalanine: D–phenylalanine, which is made in the laboratory, L–phenylalanine, the natural form that’s found in protein, and DL-phenylalanine, which is a combination of the other two forms.